dailybruin/the-stack/_posts/2020-02-06-professor-demographics.md

 ---
-title:  "Evaluating the Decade's Racial Trends Among Faculty at UCLA"
+title:  "Evaluating the Decade's Demographic Trends Among Faculty at UCLA"
-teaser:
+teaser: How have the demographics of UCLA faculty changed since 2010?
 authors:
     - bernard_mendez
     - annie_zhang